1894 Bilbao students v British workers football match: Aftermath

 The local newspapers, still quite unsure of how the rules of the sport worked, reported that the Englishmen had won by ‘five points’.
 After the match, the Brits brought the beaten team roasted chickens as a consolation for the heavy defeat, and a prize out of respect for the audacity of the challenge.

-The result did not discourage the local population, who continued their newfound love affair with the British sport, which was particularly popular among these Basque students who returned from the United Kingdom, in fact, this match coincided with the creation of the Zamacois Gymnastic Society, which was opened in Bilbao in that same year, 1894, by a group of enthusiastic sportsmen led by the gymnast José Zamacois Bengoa, a gym which would later be the catalyst for the founding of Athletic Bilbao.
+The result did not discourage the local population, who continued their newfound love affair with this British sport, which was particularly popular among the youth, including those Basque students who returned from the United Kingdom.
+Just a month later, in June, from the Gimnásio Zamacois, a popular physical culture center established in Bilbao in 1879 by a group of enthusiastic sportsmen led by the gymnast José Maria Zamacois, the Zamacois Gymnastic Society was created, a meeting point for a large number of athletes who would end up succeeding in different sports, mainly football.
+This society would later be the catalyst for the founding of Athletic Bilbao.

+Between 1894 and 1895, the Lamiako facilities experienced spectacular growth in terms of the number of meetings, which were usually contested on Sunday mornings by the British, both workers from the Shipyards and from the various mining companies in the area, but increasingly also against the locals.

+The Irish international Wilson would later appear in Barcelona in 1895 as a player of the English Colony of Barcelona Football Team, which means that some of these English workers not only contributed to the development of football in Bilbao, but also in other regions of Spain.